andycroll/andycroll.com/_posts/2017/2017-11-12-use-a-pull-request-template.markdown

 ## But why?

-Anything you do over and over works more efficiently if you have a repeatable process to systemise it.
-Having a template is a solid way to help you write useful pull request descriptions, it helps you pause and answer the questions posed by the default headings in the template.
+Anything you do over and over works more efficiently if you have a process you follow every time.
+Having a template is a solid way to help you write useful pull request descriptions.
+It helps you pause and answer the questions posed by the default headings in the template.

 It may well be that some pull requests don’t need all of the sections, but you can always just delete the irrelevant parts.
 Using this template _will_ mean you’ve thought about the information in each section, even it was only to say “nah, don’t need it”.